General Martin E. Dempsey, Chairman, Joint Chiefs of Staff

-Newman's Own, Inc., founded by Paul Newman in 1982, offers more than 100 varieties of great-tasting, all-natural food and beverage products, including salad dressings, pasta sauces, salsa, thin & crispy frozen pizzas, frozen skillet meals, microwave popcorn, and refrigerated lemonades.
-Newman's Own Foundation continues Paul Newman's commitment to donate all profits to charity.
-More than $330 million has been given to thousands of charities since 1982.
+Newman’s Own, Inc., founded by Paul Newman in 1982, offers more than 100 varieties of great-tasting, high quality food and beverage products, including salad dressings, pasta sauces, salsa, frozen pizza, frozen skillet meals, microwave popcorn, and refrigerated lemonades.
+Newman’s Own Foundation continues Paul Newman’s commitment to donate all profits to charity.
+More than $400 million has been given to thousands of charities since 1982.

 About Fisher House Foundation

 Fisher House Foundation is best known for a network of comfort homes where military and veterans’ families can stay at no cost while a loved one is receiving treatment.
 These homes are located at major military and VA medical centers nationwide, and in Europe, close to the medical center or hospital it serves.
 Fisher Houses have up to 21 suites, with private bedrooms and baths.
 Families share a common kitchen, laundry facilities, a warm dining room and an inviting living room.
 Fisher House Foundation ensures that there is never a lodging fee.
 Since inception, the program has saved military and veterans’ families an estimated $235 million in out of pocket costs for lodging and transportation.